Most interesting landmarks of South Georgia and the South Sandwich Islands

 - South Georgia Museum – South Georgia, Grytviken.
 Located in Manager’s Villa, built in 1916.
 Museum established in 1992 and tells about the nature and history of South Georgia.

-Described wonders of South Georgia and the South Sandwich Islands
+Described landmarks of South Georgia and the South Sandwich Islands

 These islands are British overseas territory under the jurisdiction of United Kingdom.